alexmalder/vision/README.md

 ### `vec_merge`
 Model of operation
 1. This is not default vector merge.
-Need for multiple stabilization
+2. Need for multiple stabilization for high resolution of the potential result

 Description:
 - `@param` source array is read only